section-engineering-education/engineering-education/content/articles/how-to-use-lambdas-to-manipulate-through-a-collection-of-objects/index.md

 ### Conclusion
-Here we analysed how to iterate through a collection of object,manipulate it with functional interfaces such as Functions<T,R> Predicate<T> etc with other intermediate static methods from the Stream pipeline stream,
+Here we analyzed how to iterate through a collection of objects, manipulate it with functional interfaces such as Functions<T, R> Predicate<T>, etc with other intermediate static methods from the Stream pipeline stream,
 - sorted for arranging items,
-- distinct for non duplicate object as it is even hard to remove duplicate values of different object if you were to hard code it yourself,
+- distinct for non-duplicate objects as it is even hard to remove duplicate values of the different object if you were to hard code it yourself,
-- then we grouped using map functional interface which takes two arguement Card and Long  which are object and then we got the number of count of different members of each group.I hope  we have learn  something new today.
+- then we grouped using map functional interface which takes two arguments Card and Long which are objects and then we got the number of counts of different members of each group.
+I hope we have learned something new today.
 #### Let keep coding!

-## Referrence
+### Referrence
 - [TimeComplexity](https://www.mygreatlearning.com/blog/why-is-time-complexity-essential/)
 - Java How to Program, Early Objects (Deitel: How to Program) 11th Edition'
 - [Java Documentation](https://docs.oracle.com/javase/8/docs/api/)